 Industry

-• Industrial bearings sector benefits from infrastructure, automotive, and manufacturing demand.
+• Industrial bearings sector benefits from manufacturing and infrastructure demand.

 Conclusion